IBM/aspera-cli/docs/README.md

 mv ${KEY_PAIR_PATH}.no_des ${KEY_PAIR_PATH}
 ```

-To change (or add) the passphrase for a key do:
+To change (or add) the passphrase for a key:

 ```shell
 openssl rsa -des3 -in ${KEY_PAIR_PATH} -out ${KEY_PAIR_PATH}.with_des